hotspoon/hono-api/README.md

 # Hono API

-A RESTful API built with [Hono](https://hono.dev/) and SQLite (Chinook sample database) for managing artists, albums, and tracks.
+A RESTful API built with [Hono](https://hono.dev/) and SQLite (Chinook sample database) for managing artists, albums, tracks, employees, customers, genres, invoices, invoice items, playlists, and media types.
+This API provides a simple and efficient way to interact with the Chinook database, allowing you to perform CRUD operations on various entities.

 ## Features

+- JWT authentication for secure endpoints
 - CRUD operations for artists, albums, tracks, employees, customers, genres, invoices, invoice items, playlists, and media types
 - Support for querying related data (e.g., albums by artist, tracks by album)
 - Pagination support for listing endpoints